Message Port

 The Message Port API is mandatory for Tizen Mobile, Wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
 All mandatory APIs are supported on the Tizen emulators.

-The main features of the Message Port API include:
+The main features of the Message Port API include the following:

 • Sending messages